-Mahmood Khan joins us on this episode of Intersections to explore the different kinds of human qualities that we seek in our colleagues, friends, family, and even more so, in our own selves.
+What human qualities do we really seek in our colleagues, friends, family, and even more so, in our own selves?
 Could personality-building be the purest art form, and if so, what human qualities represent its essence?
 How can we engage in personality-building and learn to fully express all dimensions of our personality in our everyday thoughts, speech and actions?

 The episode “The Art of Personality: A Sufi Perspective” offers key insights on: